aozaki-kuro/archive-guide/README.md

 ---

-### Tag the thumbnail
+### 📌 Tag a Thumbnail

-The only way to tag a thumbnail is by using `AtomicParsley`.
+The only way to tag a thumbnail to `.mp4` file is by using `AtomicParsley`.

-The process is like this:
+The process is like this

 > Downloaded .ts file → Use ffmpeg to convert into .mp4 file → Write thumbnail with AtomicParsley

 This is how it works

 ```bash
 ffmpeg -i "input.ts" -vcodec copy "output.mp4"
 AtomicParsley "output.mp4" --artwork "cover.jpg" --overWrite